 The Company estimates the fair values of derivatives based on quoted prices and market observable data of similar instruments.
-If the lease agreements or the interest rate swap agreements are terminated prior to maturity, the fair value of the interest rate swaps recorded in accumulated other comprehensive loss may be recognized in the Consolidated Statement of Operations based on an assessment of the agreements at the time of termination.
-The Company did not discontinue any cash flow hedges in any of the periods presented.
+If the Term Loan Facility or the interest rate swap agreements is terminated prior to maturity, the fair value of the interest rate swap recorded in accumulated other comprehensive loss may be recognized in the Consolidated Statement of Income based on an assessment of the agreements at the time of termination.
+The termination of the Company's swap agreement with a notional value of \$50.1 million resulted in its remaining fair value of \$0.9 million that was previously recorded in accumulated other comprehensive loss to be reclassified into earnings during the three months ended September 29, 2012.

-The Company measures the effectiveness of its cash flow hedges by comparing the change in fair value of the hedged item with the change in fair value of the interest rate swap.
-The Company recognizes ineffective portions of the hedge, as well as amounts not included in the assessment of effectiveness, in the Consolidated Statement of Operations.
-As of March 31, 2012, no portion of the gains or losses from the Company's hedging instrument was excluded from the assessment of effectiveness.
+The Company measures the effectiveness of its cash flow hedge by comparing the change in fair value of the hedged item with the change in fair value of the interest rate swap.
+The Company recognizes ineffective portions of the hedge, as well as amounts not included in the assessment of effectiveness, in the Consolidated Statement of Income.
+As of September 29, 2012, no portion of the gains or losses from the Company's hedging instrument was excluded from the assessment of effectiveness.
 There was no hedge ineffectiveness for any of the periods presented.

-The Company's derivative financial instrument consisted of the following (in thousands):
+The Company's derivative financial instruments consisted of the following (in thousands):